-- 2) Article 4 shall be amended as follows: - paragraph 3 shall be replaced by the following: - "3.
-The appropriate authority of a Member State may, on the basis of a local risk assessment, and where the application of the security measures specified in the Annex may be disproportionate, or where they cannot be implemented for objective practical reasons, adopt national security measures to provide an adequate level of protection, at airports,: - (a) with a yearly average of no more than 2 commercial flights per day; or - (b) with only general aviation flights; or - (c) with commercial activity limited to aircraft with less than 10 tonnes of Maximum Take Off Weight (MTOW) or fewer than 20 seats, taking into account the particularities of such small airports.
+'3.
+The appropriate authority of a Member State may, on the basis of a local risk assessment, and where the application of the security measures specified in the Annex may be disproportionate, or where they cannot be implemented for objective practical reasons, adopt national security measures to provide an adequate level of protection, at airports,:

+- (a) with a yearly average of no more than two commercial flights per day; or - (b) with only general aviation flights; or taking into account the particularities of such small airports.